SynBioHub/synbiohub2-docs/content/UserDocumentation/ManagingSubmitting.md

 * **Citations**: You just need to add pubmedID's separated by commas, using which you can cite several research papers.

 7. Then, we have the section titled, **other properties**.
-Under this section, you can add/edit various properties, other than Synbiohub#owner and Synbiohub#Toplevel.
+Under this section, you can add/edit various properties, other than Synbiohub#ownedBy and Synbiohub#topLevel.

 8. Finally, we have the attachments sections.
 Herein, you can upload as well as lookup for an attachment.The process for both the options, is described in detail, as follows: